-At the slaughterhouse, following hoisting, the stunned animal is stuck with a sticking knife at the lower end of the neck.
+At the slaughterhouse, following hoisting, the stunned beast is stuck with a sticking knife at the lower end of the neck.
 This severs the major blood vessels, including at least one of the carotid arteries and jugular veins.
 Blood gushes from the stick hole to drain into a tank, canal or collection trough that receives the blood from multiple animals.
-For the collection of blood for the preparation of spray-dried plasma, it should not be allowed to clot.
+For the collection of blood for the preparation of spray dried plasma, it should not be allowed to clot.
 To prevent this, blood is mixed with a solution of sodium citrate and/or sodium phosphate.
-Blood can be collected animal by animal but this is generally not practical for large numbers of animals.
+Collections can be made singly but this is generally not practical for large numbers of animals.
 Thus it is usually pooled at the point of collection.